United States Tourist Visa

 What You Need to Prove

-• Intent to depart at the end of your authorized stay6
+• Intent to depart at the end of your authorized stay1

 LocationWait Time

-US Embassy Abuja7+ months
+US Embassy Abuja~7 months

-US Consulate General Lagos13+ months
+US Consulate Lagos~13 months

 After Your Visa is Approved

-• Review your passport and visa
+• Verify your identity and visa

 If Your Visa is Refused

-2. Gather stronger documentation that addresses those concerns
+3. Gather stronger documentation addressing the concerns

 Common Rejection Reasons